 - Select “Web” as the type of property, and click on Crete button.

-The only thing remain is to add Tags to the Container, to understand the working of GTM easily, we’re going to add a Google Analytics Tag together.
+The only thing remaining is to add Tags to the Container, to understand the working of GTM easily, we’re going to add a Google Analytics Tag together.

 Setup and Fire Google Analytics Tag with Google Tag Manager: